-Shaping the Future of Software Engineering
+Shaping the Future of Software Engineering in an AI World

 Our Vision and Legacy